Our Progress

 Jul

-Nathan Edmonston's passivhaus receives 10 Homestar rating and profiled on StuffMission Zero website refreshed
+Nathan Edmonston's passivhaus receives 10 Homestar rating and is profiled on StuffMission Zero website refreshed

 Mar

-Strawlines (Finelines) Climate Leaders' Programme project wins international INTBAU Architecture ChallengePresents at Wakatu-led Tūpuna Pono Summit
+Strawlines (Fineline Architecture) Climate Leaders' Programme project wins international INTBAU Architecture ChallengePresents at Wakatu-led Tūpuna Pono Summit

 2022